Dear reader of ADxS.org, please excuse the disruption.

 In our opinion, this can only explain the more intense feeling to a limited extent.

-Those affected by sensory over-responsivity (SOR), defined as a negative reaction to or avoidance of sensory stimuli, are
+People with ADHD who suffer from sensory over-responsivity (SOR), defined as a negative reaction to or avoidance of sensory stimuli, are

 • Primary sensory cortex areas